rotand/AnalizeTheSortAndSearchMethods/README.md

 # AnalizeTheSortAndSearchMethods
 The main goal is to analize the time and interchanges in a ArrayList using 3 Searching methods, and 6 sort methods Search Methods:
-    1. Secvential clasic search a) Case sorted arraylist b) reverse sorted list c) shuffled list
+    1. Seqvential clasic search a) Case sorted arraylist b) reverse sorted list c) shuffled list
-    2. Secvential in an ordered arraylist a)search the key from the begining of arraylist b) from the midle c) from the end
+    2. Seqvential in an ordered arraylist a)search the key from the begining of arraylist b) from the midle c) from the end
     3. Binary Search in an ordered arraylist a)search the key from the begining of arraylist b) from the midle c) from the end
 Conclusion:
           I  return from 1,2,3 the nr. of searchings in an arraylist